 Another way to please the gods is by releasing one of the caged birds sold by the local vendors.
 Sadly, tourists find this action social media-worthy.
 Beware that, by joining it, you are stimulating the little industry of imprisoning these birds!

 Wat Si Muang is the starting point of the procession during the Boun That Luang Festival.

 7. COPE Visitor Center

-While the US was targeting the Ho Chi Minh Trail, the supply route for Vietnam, the actual victims of the 2,5 million tons of bombs were people of Laos.
-The unexploded ordnance (UXO) kill or injure one Laotian almost every day!
+While the US was targeting the Ho Chi Minh Trail, the supply route for Vietnam, the actual victims of the 2,5 million tons of bombs were the people of Laos.
+The unexploded ordnance (UXO) kills or injures one Laotian almost every day!

 COPE Visitor Center in Vientiane is housed at the National Rehabilitation Center on Khouvieng Road.
 This free museum uncovers the tragic stories of the most heavily bombed country in the world.
 It portrays the effects of the bombings and the struggle of the survivors.
 It also explains the support system for the victims in need of prosthetics, wheelchairs, and rehabilitation therapy.